bean-mhm/gsx/README.md

 ## Loggers

-ECX lets you write your own custom logger for a world, while also providing some built-in loggers by default, including a CSV logger and a `std::ostream` logger, which can be used to output to the console `std::cout` or a file.
+GSX lets you write your own custom logger for a world, while also providing some built-in loggers by default, including a CSV logger and a `std::ostream` logger, which can be used to output to the console `std::cout` or a file.

-# `ecx::math`
+# `gsx::math`

-ECX provides a GLSL-like math and linear algebra library, useful for many graphical applications and simulations.
+GSX provides a GLSL-like math and linear algebra library, useful for many graphical applications and simulations.

 - Vectors
 - Quaternions